-The hat pattern is easy to make, with beginner knitters in mind.
+The hat pattern is easy to make, with advanced beginner knitters in mind.

-Using knit and purl stitches, you will create ribbing, learning to knit in the round and it will also introduce you to decreasing and shaping.
+Using knit and purl stitches, you will create 2×2 ribbing, knit in the round.

-This knitted hat would take you around an hour or two to make (depending on how fast you knit!) and will be a cozy addition for the colder weather.
+This knitted hat would take you around an hour or two to make (depending on how fast you knit!) and will be a cozy addition to the colder weather.

 I made the hat using Classic Alize Lanagold yarn in dark grey and knit on size 5.5 mm (US 9) 16″ circular needles.

 The yarn I used is a medium-weight yarn (04), so you can substitute this with any worsted, Aran, or 10-ply yarn.

 This was knit up quite quickly and used only one skein of yarn.